On this page

 Authenticating with Cloud Elements

-To authenticate with Cloud Elements, you need to know your Organization Secret and User Secret.
+To authenticate with Cloud Elements, you need to know your API Key and API Secret.
 When making some calls, you also need to know the Element Token.

 When you create an account with us, we assign you an Organization Secret and a User Secret.
 An Organization is a customer of Cloud Elements (